lisa-lumos/Java/01-first-steps.md

 Why double? because modern computers at the chip level processes double numbers faster than its equivalent float.
 Also, math functions in java libraries are often written to process doubles and return double.

-Note that when precise calculations are required, you should use BigDecimal class, not the float or double.
+Note that when precise calculations are required, such as for currency, you should use BigDecimal class, not the float or double.

 ## The char and boolean primitive data types
 A char occupies 2 bytes, so has a width of 16 bits.
 It is stored as a 2 byte number which maps to a single char in Java.